 4. Social Media Marketing

 Social media marketing is among the popular methods leveraging different social media channels like Facebook, Instagram, Snapchat, TikTok and X (formerly Twitter) to recommend a product or service.
-It may include sponsored posts, videos or micro content like Reels to create awareness about a product and draw relevant audience to the website.
+It may include sponsored posts, videos or micro content like Reels to create awareness about a product and draw a relevant audience to the website.

 5. Email Marketing